cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - When the CCV module registers maturity notifications for a VSC from all consumer chains, it notifies the provider Staking module of the maturity of all unbonding operations mapped to this VSC.
   This enables the provider Staking module to complete the unbonding operations only when they reach maturity on both the provider chain and on all the consumer chains.

-This approach is depicted in the following Figure that shows an overview of the interface between the provider CCV module and the provider Staking module in the context of the Validator Set Update operation of CCV:
+This approach is depicted in the following figure that shows an overview of the interface between the provider CCV module and the provider Staking module in the context of the Validator Set Update operation of CCV:
 - In `Block 1`, two unbonding operations are initiated (i.e., `undelegate-1` and `redelegate-1`) in the provider Staking module.
   For each operation, the provider Staking module notifies the provider CCV module.
   As a result, the provider CCV module maps these to operation to `vscId`, which is the ID of the following VSC (i.e., `VSC1`).